ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 ```
 {: codeblock}
 {: javascript}
-{: caption="Example 44.
+{: caption="Example 43.
 Partial contents of galleryController.js" caption-side="bottom"}

-The last code example, number 45, in this tutorial shows the body for the galleryView template with the code
+The last code example, number 44 in this tutorial, shows the body for the galleryView template with the code
 needed to display the images.
 We get the imageUrls array from the res.render()
 method and iterate over a pair of nested &lt;div&gt;&lt;/div&gt; tags where
 the image URL will make a GET request for the image when the /gallery route